Gurenax/storms-of-first-december/README.md

 ## User Stories
 ### As a user
 1. To create weather data, I want to enter the amount of rainfall for each day
-2. To classify rainfall by city, I want to have a city field
+2. To classify rainfall by city, I want to have a city attribute
-3. To get
+3. To compute total amount of rainfall, I want to query by city and date (i.e. month/year)
+4. To compute average, median and max rainfall, I want to query by city and date (i.e. month/year)

 ## Dark Sky API